Stock Smarts: Bye Bye Bear?

 Dagen McDowell of FOX Business says the bear didn’t die during the war.
 She says the bear market’s death will coincide with an economic recovery, and right now the signs are mixed.

 Hilary Kramer of A&G Capital says we are seeing the backside of the bear, and it’s going into hibernation.
-She agrees with Charles that corporate earnings were good in the first quarter and that companies are once again demonstrating solid top line growth.
+She agrees with Charles that corporate earnings (search) were good in the first quarter and that companies are once again demonstrating solid top line growth.

 Be$t Bets: “Goodbye Bear” Buys